 Read more about our medical standards

 Before joining SA Police, all recruit applicants must possess basic computing skills to enable them to effectively produce computer-based documentation.

-We’ll test you at police headquarters to assess your computing competencies (PDF, 98kb).
+You will need the following computing competencies (PDF, 98kb).
 You should have a good working knowledge of the basic functions of Microsoft Windows 7 and word processing.

-To prepare for this test, complete our sample test (DOC, 37kb) and compare your results with our completed test (PDF, 78kb).
 Our marking guide (PDF, 57kb) provides an understanding of how we grade this test.

 (Please note that this test is not required if you have already completed the typing / computer competencies as part of the SA Police Recruitment Test, conducted by TAFE SA)

 To carry out your duties, you must successfully complete our ‘fit for duty’ fitness test.
 As part of this test, you’ll wear a 10kg vest and complete the following exercises: